-Kinderdijk is not only one of the Netherlands’ 10 World Heritage sites, but also has a small museum, a cafe and shop.
+Kinderdijk is not only one of the Netherlands’ 10 World Heritage sites, but also has a small museum, a cafe, and a shop.
 You can do a boat tour taking you alongside the windmills, or a walk or a bike ride around the area.

-Tip: Avoid peak times in the summer, it gets very busy with all of the tourists, so if you live nearby, go off-peak — in clock form and in time of year too!
+Travel tip: Avoid peak times in the summer, it gets very busy with all of the tourists, so if you live nearby, go off-peak — in clock form and in time of year too. 📅

 Molen de Valk

-Don’t forget to visit Leiden (it’s beautiful!) and take a visit to the windmill.
-Great for your Instagram and it’s a great place to be in general.
+Don’t forget to visit Leiden and take a visit to the windmill.
+It’s great for your Instagram and it’s a great place to be in general.

 The windmills of Schiedam